Agriculture

 Expand an item of interest by clicking plus (+)

 Yes, you can.
-However, agricultural classification is for land only and only to that portion used primarily for bona fide agricultural purposes.
+However, agricultural classification is for only that portion of lands used primarily for bona fide agricultural purposes.
 It does not pertain to any buildings or other improvements, nor any portion of the land consisting of a homesite and curtilage.
-Any portion of a parcel of land that has agricultural classification will not qualify for homestead.
-Any current homestead or non-homestead cap savings (difference between Market Value and Assessed Value) that may be attributed to any portion of a parcel applied for and reclassified as agricultural, will be lost.
-Any lands reclassified from agriculture to non-agriculture shall be assessed under the provisions of Florida Statues 193.011 and 193.1555.
+But any buildings or other improvements that the primary use is for the support of the bona fide agricultural operation will come out of the homestead.
+Any current homestead cap savings (difference between Market Value and Assessed Value) that may be attributed to any lands of a parcel reclassified as agricultural and any buildings or other improvements that the primary use is for the support of such lands will be lost.
+Any lands reclassified from agriculture to non-agriculture shall be assessed under the provisions of Florida Statues 193.011 and 193.1555 as well as any buildings or other improvements that come out of the homestead.
 It is the landowner’s responsibility to understand the implication of reclassifying of their parcel, or a portion of their parcel, to the agricultural classification.

 Manatee County has waived the annual application requirement.
-However it is your responsibility to notify the Property Appraiser Office of anything that may affect the agricultural classification.
+However, the classification is subject to annual review by the PAO for continual bona fide agricultural use which the classification was granted.
+It is your responsibility to notify the Property Appraiser Office of anything that may affect the agricultural classification.
 This includes a change from one agriculture use to another.
-Though an annual application is not required, the landowner, or lessee if applicable, of existing agricultural classified lands, may submit at any time to the Property Appraiser Office updated supporting documentation.
+Though an annual application is not required, the landowner, or lessee if applicable, of existing agricultural classified lands may submit at any time to the Property Appraiser Office updated supporting documentation.

 Additional Information